kadeallendev/automation-exercise/.github/instructions/copilot_prompts.md

 3. Write an E2E test to check if the item is visible when filtering by H&M.
 4. If the bug is not reproducible, document this and create a PR to close the issue.
 5. If the bug is confirmed, fix it, update the test, and create a PR referencing the issue.
 Follow the repository’s CONTRIBUTING.md and instructions.

+## Best Practices for Page Object Model (POM)

+- Encapsulate all page interactions and assertions within POM classes.
+Avoid direct access to protected properties (like `page`) from test specs.
+- Expose high-level methods in POMs (e.g., `checkProductVisible(productName: string)`) for common actions or checks, so tests remain clean and focused on business logic.
+- Keep selectors and UI logic inside the POM.
+If selectors change, only the POM needs updating.
+- Use Playwright's `expect` inside POM methods for assertions, or return locators for assertions in the test if you need more flexibility.
+- Prefer descriptive method names in POMs that reflect user actions or verifications (e.g., `addProductToCart`, `isProductVisible`).
+- Keep your test specs readable by calling POM methods, not by duplicating UI logic or selectors.
+- Document new POM methods with comments describing their purpose and usage.

+Following these practices will make your tests more maintainable, readable, and robust against UI changes.